 Twin Springs, as Valley Springs was originally called, was so named because of the two springs that ran to the surface in this small Ozark valley.
 It may have been the source of fresh water that led the original families to settle here in the shadow of Boat Mountain.
 Not a great deal is known about the origin of the Valley Springs community, but what is clear is that the first citizens saw an important need for educating their young.
 It is apparent that the educational process has always been at the center of the community's interest.
 Soon after the Civil War, three learning academies were established in Boone County: Bellefonte, Rally Hill, and Valley Springs.
 Around the turn of the century, great improvements were noted in the academy at Valley Springs, and it emerged as the leader of the three.
 In 1912, the North Arkansas Conference of Methodist Churches felt a need to establish a high school in the Ozarks.
 Valley Springs, with its academic background, was selected, and it became Valley Springs Training School.
 In 1922, the first organized high school was started in an old two-story frame structure on the south hill at Valley Springs.
 For a dormitory, the school used the old Dr. Hale home above the spring.
 The church bought a twelve-acre campus and a farm of 160 acres on which the boys worked to help pay expenses.
 Part of this farm is now the present school system.
 This school was operated in the cooperative plan with expenses pro-rated among the students at the end of the month.
 Such expenses rarely exceeded $12.00 a month.
 The boys and girls were paid 15 cents an hour for their labor.
 The boys tended the garden and truck patches, while the girls washed, ironed and carried on other work and chores.

 The first year there were two graduates, the next year nine, and at the end of fourteen years, a total of 200 had received diplomas from this school.
 In 1924, Albright Hall was started.
 Due to lack of funds, progress on this building was slow.
 Also at this time, several one-room schools consolidated with the school at Valley Springs.
 Albright Hall was completed in 1927.
-It is a three-story gray stone building, which is still structurally sound and has been remodeled to make it more functional.
-It is now being fully utilized with classrooms on all three levels.
+It was a three-story gray stone building, which torn down in the summer of 2020.
 In 1937 the Methodist Church relinquished its claim to all the property, and Valley Springs Training School became the Valley Springs Consolidated School.
 In 1941, the main high school building was erected by WPA labor, and the white-frame building on the south hill was torn down.
 At the same time, a vocational building was being built, but it has now been replaced.
 The main building was built at a cost of approximately $40,000.
 This building is on the National Historic Register as an example of the Arts and Crafts period of architecture.
 Although the building remains the same on the outside, many changes have been make to accommodate the needs of a growing school system.
-This building contains eight classrooms in all with a high school library attached.
+This building now houses the administration offices.

 Due to the Recognition Act of 1948, Bellefonte, Everton, and Valley Springs School Districts consolidated, and Valley Springs served as the head campus for these three communities.
 In 1948-49 a new gymnasium was built at a cost of approximately $29,000.
 In addition to a seating capacity of 2,000, the school kitchens and lunchrooms were built under the east bleachers, with dressing rooms and restrooms under the west bleachers.
 Materials for the gym were purchased from Camp Robinson near Little Rock.
 The school bought these buildings for $536.00, which included a mess hall, a latrine, a recreation hall and theater.
 One construction company asked $18,750 just to dismantle the buildings and move them to Valley Springs.
 This was too much, so men of the community, under the supervision of a former school board member, rode to Little Rock in a school bus, tore down the buildings and moved them to the school site at a cost of little more than $3000.
 The men lived in the school bus while doing the work.
 Under the same supervision and labor, the gym was started in 1948 and completed in 1949.
 Today this gym is used for health, PE classes, athletics, cheerleading, and some school assemblies.
 The basement areas are used for storage.